brainstormforce/header-footer-elementor/README.md

 4. Beaver Builder theme.
 5. OceanWP Theme.

-If you are a theme developer <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Adding-Header-Footer-Elementor-support-for-your-theme">here</a> is a quick tutorial on how you can add support for the Header Footer Elementor from your theme.

 ### Supported & Actively Developed ###
 Need help with something?
 Have an issue to report?
 [Get in touch](https://github.com/Nikschavan/header-footer-elementor "Header Footer elementor on GitHub"). with us on GitHub.